 LeBron continues to astonish….

-So how great an accomplishment is this for LeBron James, his sixth straight NBA Finals appearance?
+So how great an accomplishment is this for LeBron James, his eighth straight NBA Finals appearance?
 No one has managed that since the Celtics dynasty.
 Has he silenced his haters?

 C.J.
 Hampshire: LeBron is iconic.
 When you think of all the great players in this league, it is truly impressive what he has managed to do with different teammates.
-But he has done it against a weak Eastern Conference.
-The best players in the conference, aside from Paul George, are on his team.
-So, like, he stacked the deck.
+This year, it is with weak teammates.
+That says something about who the man is.
 The haters are going to point to his Finals record.
-2-4.
+3-5.
+Most likely 3-6 in ten days.

 Brendan Gillespie: It says everything about who LeBron James is in his era.
 He dominated.
 He made players better.
 He carried them.
 He set the tone.
-But if he doesn’t win it with a healthy Kyrie Irving and Kevin Love, it will say something about him.
+But if he doesn’t win it with this cast of whatevers, it will say nothing about him.

-We are in this Steph Curry fog and it feels like LeBron James is the forgotten one.
-If he loses to the Warriors, some have said he will be over.
-His time is done.
+If he loses to the Warriors again, some have said his legacy will be tainted.
 Isn’t that being a prisoner of the moment?

-Brendan: LeBron will be done when he retires.
+Brendan: LeBron will be done when his body says he is done.
 You can never count him out.
+His legacy is fluid.

 C.J.: He’ll never be past tense.
 He is too talented, too explosive, too old school NBA with all those dunks and shaking the rim.
 He still can’t be guarded.
 LeBron guards LeBron by taking ridiculous shots he shouldn’t take.
 Unless he tears an Achilles, he will be relevant.

-Julian: We like the new thing and LeBron is the old thing.
-He’s been around a long time.
+Julian: LeBron’s been around a long time.
 We know everything there is to know about him.
-Pencil him in the Eastern Conference Finals.
+Pencil him in the NBA Finals 2019.
 What we don’t know is what happens next.